funktionale-programmierung/bob2015/2022/how-to-gather.md

 <h5>Figure 3: special actions</h5>
 <p><img src="/images/gatherfig3.png" width="247" height="212"><br/>
-  This is a menu that pops up on right-click on a participant's name in the participant list (fig. 2, b)
+  This is a menu that pops up on right-click on a participant's name in the participant list (Fig. 2, b)
   <ul>
     <li><strong>Send Friend Request</strong> – what it says on the tin, doesn't seem to do much though.</li>
     <li><strong>Message …</strong> – send a private message</li>